FOSDEM/website/content/sponsors/minio.markdown

 url: https://www.minio.io/
 ---

-Minio is a distributed object storage server.
-It is written in Go and released under Apache License 2.0.
-The name Minio stems from Minimal Object storage.
+Minio is an AWS S3 compatible, open source, object storage server, written in Go.
+Consistent S3 API with freedom of deployment on variety of platforms, makes Minio an ideal multi-cloud storage platform.

-Minio will enable application developers to build their own Amazon S3 compatible object storage without any special storage skills.
-It is light enough to be bundled along with the application stack similar to Node.js and MongoDB.
+Developers generally deploy Minio in a container and consume storage services.
+While scaling Minio via platforms like Kubernetes and Docker Swarm.

 Our community hangs out on Gitter @ [http://gitter.minio.io/](http://gitter.minio.io/).